 - Isotretinoin is used to prevent scarring and appearance of new acne in severe cases where other treatments have failed

 Are There Any Possible Complications?

 Complications stemming from acne are mainly related to lasting scar formation and development of severe infection.
 Another complication that is related to acne is the socio-psychological issue of self-esteem, depression, anxiety, and suicidal thoughts.

 How to Prevent Acne in Kids

-Acne may last long or may occur for a few days and then stop all of sudden.
+Acne may last long, or may occur for a few days, and then stop all of a sudden.
 However, early intervention and preventive tips may help lessen the development of severe acne.
 To prevent acne in your child, here are some points that you should remind your child of: